LukeShortCloud/rootpages/markdown/openstack.md

 ## Automation - Vagrant

 Vagrant is a tool to automate the deployment of virtual machines.
 A "Vagrantfile" file is used to initalize the instance.
 An example is provided below.
-Note that Vagrant currently does not support Keystone's v3 API.

 ```
 require 'vagrant-openstack-provider'